-ENGL 4701 Restoration and Early Eighteenth 3 cr.
-Prose and poetry from the Restoration to the death of Pope with
+ENGL 4701 Restoration and Early Eighteenth

+Century Literature 3 cr.
+Prose and poetry from the Restoration to the death of Pope with emphasis on Dryden, Pope, and Swift.

-- ENGL 4702 Later Eighteenth Century Literature 3 cr.
-Prose and poetry from the death of Pope to 1798 with emphasis on - ENGL 4716 Restoration and Eighteenth Century 3 cr.
-A study of English drama from the later seventeenth century to the end of the eighteenth century with some attention to develop- - ENGL 4801 Prose and Poetry of the Early Romantic Period 3 cr.
-Writers of the preromantic period; Blake, Wordsworth, Coleridge, - 3 cr.
-Emphasis on Byron, Shelley, and Keats with some attention to such prose writers as DeQuincey and Hazlitt. - 3 cr.
+ENGL 4702 Later Eighteenth Century Literature 3 cr.
+Prose and poetry from the death of Pope to 1798 with emphasis on Johnson and his circle.

+ENGL 4716 Restoration and Eighteenth Century

+English Drama 3 cr.
+A study of English drama from the later seventeenth century to the end of the eighteenth century with some attention to developments in staging.

+ENGL 4801 Prose and Poetry of the Early Romantic Period 3 cr.
+Writers of the preromantic period; Blake, Wordsworth, Coleridge, and other writers of the period.

+ENGL 4802 Later Romantic Writers 3 cr.
+Emphasis on Byron, Shelley, and Keats with some attention to such prose writers as DeQuincey and Hazlitt.

+ENGL 4807 Earlier Victorian Literature 3 cr.
 Tennyson, Browning, Macaulay, Carlyle, and their contemporaries.

-3 cr.
-Arnold, Swinburne, Morris, Rossetti, Pater, Stevenson, and contem- - ENGL 4913 Early Twentieth Century Poetry 3 cr.
-Modern English and American poetry to 1945. - 3 cr.
-English and American poetry since 1945. - 3 cr.
+ENGL 4808 Later Victorian Literature 3 cr.
+Arnold, Swinburne, Morris, Rossetti, Pater, Stevenson, and contemporaries to 1900.

+ENGL 4913 Early Twentieth Century Poetry 3 cr.
+Modern English and American poetry to 1945.

+ENGL 4914 Contemporary Poetry English and American poetry since 1945.

+ENGL 4916 To post of the Contemporary Poetry

+ENGL 4916 Twentieth Century Drama 3 cr.
 Modern and Contemporary European, English, and American Drama.